Swiss-Polar-Institute/data-management-guidance/documentation/planning_before_go.md

 * a carefully planned numbering and labelling scheme;
 * a plan of what metadata you want to know about the samples you have collected;
 * what additional documentation you will maintain;
-* how your metadata files are going to be stored and backed up whilst in the field.
+* how your metadata files are going to be stored and backed up whilst in the field;
+* check permit requirements: they may insist on certain information being kept about the samples and it is likely you will need to report what you have collected.
+Be aware of this before you go to avoid any doubt in the field;
+* check border crossing and entry requirements for the transport of your samples on return: it is likely you will need to present a list of samples with information about what they contain.
+If you are able to maintain this record during your fieldwork it will save a lot of time at the end of your fieldwork when you are in a rush to pack.
+However it is important to carefully check and understand exactly what you need before you go - at a remote field site you might not be able to access this information.

 ## [Metadata](metadata.md) ##